adivea/nitrateDK/groundwater_pollution_dk_metadata.md

     polygon in the shape of Denmark, courtesy of the software company IGIS MAP.

-  - `Markblok` A shapefile containing polygons of all current agricultural fields in Denmark as of April 2021.
+  - `Markblok` A shapefile containing 476,657 polygons with all current agricultural fields in Denmark as of April 2021.
 This dataset is provided by the Ministry of Food, Agriculture and Fisheries of Denmark (Danish Agricultural Agency)